Ciheim/CatalogBuilder/README.md

 The CatalogBuilder API will collect building blocks necessary to build a data catalog which can then be ingested in climate analysis scripts/workflow, leveraging the use of intake-esm and xarray.

-Tested on posix file system and S3 at this time.
+-Tested on posix file system and S3 at this time.

-Two ways To use intakebuilder
+Two ways To use CatalogBuilder

 [A]
 1.setup environment using environment_intake.yml